box/box-python-sdk/docs/legal_hold.md

 To create a new legal hold policy, call [`client.create_legal_hold_policy(policy_name, description=None, filter_starting_at=None, filter_ending_at=None, is_ongoing=None)`][create_legal_hold_policy] with the name for the policy.
-You can optionally include a human-readable `description`, as well as parameters decsribing which time period the policy applies to.
-You must sopecify either `filter_starting_at` and `filter_ending_at` dates, or `is_ongoing=True`.
+You can optionally include a human-readable `description`, as well as parameters describing which time period the policy applies to.
+You must specify either `filter_starting_at` and `filter_ending_at` dates, or `is_ongoing=True`.
 This method returns a new [`LegalHoldPolicy`][policy_class] object representing the created policy.